johnwargo/glow-globe-circuit-playground/readme.md

 Here is a video demonstrating what it does: https://youtube.com/shorts/nsneTPzMP5E?feature=share.

 **Note:** In the video, I hadn't yet pulled the covering material down when I made the video, so you can see the globe and Circuit Plaground.
-With the material pulled down, it looks like a ghost.
+With the material pulled down, it looks like a ghost hanging in the air.

 ## Configuration